Featured Impact Story

 “I thought it was too good to be true,” Shae said.
 “I applied, and… they reached out to me this year.
 And I was like, ‘Oh, this is real.’”

-Affordable Homes & Communities began welcoming its first residents to Allium Place earlier this year.
+Affordable Homes & Communities began welcoming its first residents to Allium Place earlier in 2025.
 Shae and her two teens, ages 17 and 18, moved into a three-bedroom, two-bathroom apartment in early April.
 Now they each have their own room and enjoy having space for themselves.

 Shae said that she and her kids love their apartment and its brand-new features, like the in-unit washer/dryer and stainless steel appliances.